cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.3.1-release-notes.md

 When queriying balances, previously the field "frozen" was only shown, when there were actually frozen tokens.
 The field is now always returned, even if there are no frozen tokens, to make an integration easier and more forseeable.

-Add "name" field to "omni_getallbalancesforaddress"
+Add "name" field to "zus_getallbalancesforaddress"
 ---------------------------------------------------

-This release adds the "name" field to the output of the RPC "omni_getallbalancesforaddress".
+This release adds the "name" field to the output of the RPC "zus_getallbalancesforaddress".

-While token namens are by no way unique, or serve as identifier of a token, providing the name nevertheless can improve the user experience, because it may then no longer necessary to use a RPC like "omni_getproperty" to retrieve the name of a token.
+While token namens are by no way unique, or serve as identifier of a token, providing the name nevertheless can improve the user experience, because it may then no longer necessary to use a RPC like "zus_getproperty" to retrieve the name of a token.

 Massive performance improvements of zurbankd
 ---------------------------------------------